Find the Peace of Mind You Long For

 Is Worry or Sadness running your life and you don’t know what to do?

-- Being stressed or anxious all the time can make you believe that you can’t cope with life’s demands.
-And what’s worse is that you may come to believe that you can’t stop or control worry.
+- Being stressed or anxious all the time can make you feel that you can’t cope with life’s demands.
+And what’s worse is that you may come to believe that you can never stop or control worry.

 Do you avoid everyday activities because they make you feel stressed or fearful?